Updated: Dec 3, 2008

 Synovial sarcoma is one of the most common NRSTSs, comprising approximately 40% of these malignancies, although it is rarely observed in children younger than 10 years.
 One third of these tumors occur in individuals younger than 20 years.

 Over 90% of synovial sarcomas have the presence of a fusion of the SYT/SSX genes t(x;18)(p11,q11).
 This gene fusion results in aberrant transcription.
 The detection of the SYT/SSX fusion using real-time polymerase chain reaction (RT-PCR) or fluorescence in-situ hybridization (FISH) techniques is very useful in the pathologic diagnosis of this malignancy.
-Synovial sarcomas are usually found on an extremity, with lower-extremity lesions more common than upper-extremity lesions.
+Synovial sarcomas are usually found on an extremity, with lower-extremity lesions more common than upper-extremity lesions, followed by the trunk, abdomen, and head and neck.
 In terms of pathologic features, the 2 forms of tumor are a spindle-cell fibrous form and a glandular form with epithelial differentiation.
 Metastasis develop in about 40% of patients.
 The most common site for metastasis is the lung (90%), followed by the lymph nodes (5-15%) and bone (5-10%).

-Surgical resection followed by radiation of residual disease is the best therapy.2 Chemotherapy may have a role in unresectable and metastatic disease.
+Complete surgical resection alone has been found to be sufficient for localized synovial sarcomas < 5 cm in size.[6]
+For incompletely resected tumors, adjuvant radiation of residual disease is the best therapy.[7]
+Chemotherapy may have a role in unresectable and metastatic disease, as well as in adjuvant therapy after resection.[8]
 Several series have demonstrated efficacy with the use of doxorubicin and high-dose ifosfamide in combination with surgery and radiation therapy.
 Low-stage disease is associated with a 70% survival rate.
 Patients with advanced stage disease have a poor prognosis.

 Alveolar soft part sarcomas are rare and usually arise in individuals aged 15-35 years.
 Among children, the primary site of occurrence is the head and neck; tumors of the orbit or tongue are most common.

 Patients with alveolar soft part sarcomas usually present with an indolent, slow-growing mass.
 Alveolar soft part sarcoma often arises in skeletal muscle tissue.
-The most common site of metastasis is the lung, followed by the brain, bone, and lymph nodes.
+Children frequently present with metastases, most commonly in the lung, followed by the brain, bone, and lymph nodes.

 Cytogenetics reveal der(17) t(X;17)(p11;q25) causing the fusion protein ASPL-TFE3.
 Pathologic classification of this tumor is uncertain, but evidence suggests myogenic or epithelioid differentiation.